-There are so many misconceptions about a home inspection and what it entails.
-Below you will find several of the myths surrounding home inspections debunked and broken down showing just how untrue they really are.
+There are so many myths or misconceptions about a home inspection and what it entails.
+Below you will find several of the myths surrounding home inspections debunked and broken down showing just how untrue these myths really are.

-This is completely false!
-All home inspectors are not the same.
+This is a completely false myth!
+All home inspectors are not the same, so do not let this myth keep you from choosing the best home inspector for you.
 Some home inspectors are much more thorough than others and some are much more experienced.
 Not all home inspectors deliver their inspection reports the same day as the inspection.
 It is important to research several different home inspectors in your area and look over their reviews to ensure you are getting the best home inspector possible.

 It is important to ask what certifications an inspector has as well as where they are licensed to complete an inspection.
 An inspector who is certified with an association such as InterNACHI, follows a specific standard of practice and completes continuing education courses as well as additional training to ensure they stay up to date on all areas.

 Myth #2: A Home Inspection and Home Appraisal are the Same Things

 This is a myth.
 A home inspection and an appraisal are 2 completely different processes, completed by different professionals for different reasons.
 An appraisal is an evaluation of the current market value of the property.
 An appraisal is typically completed for the bank or lender to help them determine how much the buyer can borrow to purchase the property.
 An inspection does not look at the property value in any way and instead inspects the property.
 An inspection is normally completed for the buyer or seller to determine if the property is safe and if there are any structural issues or areas of concern in the property.